 PSCs are formed in the lower stratosphere (15-25 km) at temperatures below -78°C. They are optically thick and high, and therefore have a significant greenhouse effect.
 Water ice, which is a major ingredient of PSCs, is formed in the stratosphere via methane oxidation.
-Methane, unlike water vapor, is able to get past the tropopause "cold trap" given its freezing point of -182°C. Sloan et al. (1992) proposed that PSCs may have contributed to equable climate conditions, and Kirk-davidoff et al. (2002) suggested a positive feedback that would enhance the formation of PSCs in a warm climate.
+Methane, unlike water vapor, is able to get past the tropopause "cold trap" given its freezing point of -182°C. Sloan et al. (1992) proposed that PSCs may have contributed to equable climate conditions, and Kirkdavidoff et al. (2002) suggested a positive feedback that would enhance the formation of PSCs in a warm climate.
 Details follow.

 - Basics: QG potential vorticity, EP fluxes, transformed Eulerian mean equations (Vallis). - Planetary wave forcing: Topographically forced vertically propagating planetary waves, conditions on mean zonal flow that lead to vertical propagation (Vallis). - Zonal stratospheric circulation: (Vallis) SW absorption near summer pole leads to a reversed temperature gradient in summer hemisphere: i.e., $T_y < 0$ in southern hemisphere during Jan, and $T_y > 0$ in northern hemisphere during July.
 Winter hemisphere (northern Jan, southern July) has no SW at pole, temperature gradient is not reversed.
 During southern winter (July), therefore, $T_y > 0$, and therefore $u_z \propto \rho_y / f_0 \propto -T_y / f_0 > 0$.
 Using u = 0 at top of stratosphere we get u < 0 (easterlies) during summer (Jan) in the southern hemisphere stratosphere.
 Similarly, u < 0 (easterlies) during summer (July) in northern hemisphere.
 During winter stratospheric zonal winds are westerlies.
-Note that stationary Rossby waves cannot propagate from the troposphere into easterlies, therefore can only reach the stratosphere in the winter hemisphere. - Brewer-Dobson stratospheric circulation: (Vallis) zonally averaged Transformed Eulerian Mean (TEM) momentum balance derived above is $-f_0\overline{v}^ = \overline{v'q'}$.
-Assuming the potential vorticity flux is down gradient (equatorward, because the gradient is dominated by β), the rhs is negative, so that the mean flow $\overline{v}^ > 0$ is poleward.
-B-D circulation warms the pole and cools the equator in the stratosphere (Vallis eqn 13.89): $N^2\overline{w}^ = \frac{\theta_E \theta}{\tau}$, together with positive w in tropics and negative in polar areas forced by poleward B-D meridional flow.
-This leads to $\theta < \theta_E$ (cooling!) at equator (where $\overline{w}^ > 0$) and $\theta > \theta_E$ (warming!) at pole (where $\overline{w}^ < 0$). - Feedback between EPTD, vertically propagating planetary waves, Brewer-Dobson stratospheric circulation and PSCs: (Kirk-davidoff et al., 2002) warmer climate means weaker tropospheric EPTD, this leads to weaker mean tropospheric winds and weaker synoptic scale motions (which are, in turn, created via baroclinic instability of the mean winds and meridional temperature gradient).
+Note that stationary Rossby waves cannot propagate from the troposphere into easterlies, therefore can only reach the stratosphere in the winter hemisphere. - Brewer-Dobson stratospheric circulation: (Vallis) zonally averaged Transformed Eulerian Mean (TEM) momentum balance derived above is $-f_0\bar{v}^ = \overline{v'q'}$.
+Assuming the potential vorticity flux is down gradient (equatorward, because the gradient is dominated by β), the rhs is negative, so that the mean flow $\bar{v}^ > 0$ is poleward.
+B-D circulation warms the pole and cools the equator in the stratosphere (Vallis eqn 13.89): $N^2\bar{w}^ = \frac{\theta_E \theta}{\tau}$, together with positive w in tropics and negative in polar areas forced by poleward B-D meridional flow.
+This leads to $\theta < \theta_E$ (cooling!) at equator (where $\bar{w}^ > 0$) and $\theta > \theta_E$ (warming!) at pole (where $\bar{w}^ < 0$). - Feedback between EPTD, vertically propagating planetary waves, Brewer-Dobson stratospheric circulation and PSCs: (Kirk-davidoff et al., 2002) warmer climate means weaker tropospheric EPTD, this leads to weaker mean tropospheric winds and weaker synoptic scale motions (which are, in turn, created via baroclinic instability of the mean winds and meridional temperature gradient).
 Both of these factors weaken the production of vertically propagating Rossby waves (forced by mean winds interacting with topography, and by synoptic motions).
 As a result, weaker Eliassen-Palm flux EP, weaker $\nabla \cdot EP = \overline{v'q'}$, weaker B-D circulation, and therefore colder pole and warmer equator.
 Colder pole allows more PSCs to develop.
-This, in turn, further weakens the EPTD in troposphere, providing a positive feedback.
-However, see Korty and Emanuel (2007).
+This, in turn, further weakens the EPTD in troposphere, providing a positive feedback. - However: Korty and Emanuel (2007) show that the BD circulation could strengthen because additional zonal wavenumbers can penetrate into the stratosphere in a warmer climate with weaker EPTD.
+Furthermore, nearly all studies of future climate scenarios project a stronger BD circulation, probably because of an upward shift of the critical layer and therefore of the wave breaking altitude resulting from the eastward acceleration and upward movement of the subtropical jets.
+This allows both the resolved (planetary) and parameterized (internal) waves to penetrate higher, and to drive a stronger BD circulation (Butchart, 2014).